FSE100Capstone/DeVILSona-docs/docs/user-guide/scenario2-drivingtoajobinterview.md

 ![Scenario 2 Controls and Settings Screen](images/scenario2-controls-hud.png)

+## Important Platform Note

+Scenario 2 is currently recommended for use in the **desktop application version**.

+At this time, the **APK version is not recommended** for this scenario due to stability and performance issues.
+In the APK build, the level may take a long time to load and may crash shortly after gameplay begins, often within the first few interactions.

+For the most reliable experience, please play Scenario 2 using the desktop application version.

 ## Controls and Settings

 Before the scenario begins, a tutorial screen explains the controls used throughout the experience and lets you choose optional voice and subtitle settings.